leo90614/Mini-Ai-Pipeline/README.md

 # Mini-AI-Pipeline: Simple Sentiment Classification Project

 This project builds a small end-to-end AI pipeline that classifies short English sentences into **positive** or **negative** sentiment.
+The goal is to clearly show how a simple AI workflow works from data to evaluation.

 ---